mattva01/schooltool/README.txt

   python test.py -pv

-To run all functional tests, start the SchoolTool server using the test.conf configuration file (hint: make runtestserver) and then do
+To run all functional tests, do

   python test.py -fpv